LINWEN607/congregate/runbooks/group-and-project-migration.md

 ### Post Migration with Missing Groups and Projects

-* [ ] Repearedly Check if projects or groups are missing N times.
+* [ ] Repeatedly Check if projects or groups are missing N times.
     * [ ] If migrating to `.com`:
         * Reach out to support to delete the failed/partially imported projects.
 Provide the full path to the project. provided in the project migration results
     * [ ] If migrating to `self-managed`: